-The Federal Work-Study Program provides part-time employment to eligible students who are enrolled at JCSU.
-Students earn at least minimum wage for the actual hours worked.
+The Federal Work-Study Program provides part-time employment to eligible students who are paid at least minimum wage for the actual hours worked.
 Earnings are limited to the amount indicated on the student's award letter.
 Students are expected to perform the agreed-upon work when accepting the award.
 This program gives students a chance to earn money to help meet their educational expenses.
-Students are employed on campus by a variety of Departments and Offices, with the typical student working approximately 10-20 hours per week.
+Students are employed on campus by a variety of departments and offices and typically work approximately 10-20 hours per week.
 Students participating in this program must be enrolled full-time.